jphillips-vc/pipeline2detailedreport/README.md

 <b>STEPS</b>
 	<b>- USAGE: python detailedrerport.py [--html] [-f filename.json]</b>

-		--html will generate a local html report from the json file
+	<b>--html will generate a local html report from the json file</b>

-		-f will allow you to pass a custom named json file from a completed pipeline scan
+	<b>-f will allow you to pass a custom named json file from a completed pipeline scan</b>

-		< Note: The default behavior will not create an html report and uses the standard results.json generated file >
+        Note: The default behavior will not create an html report and uses the standard results.json generated file

 	- Place detailedreport.py in your pipeline output folder where your results.json file resides.

 	- Run python detailedreport.py